Curia of Pompey: History

+Construction

 In 55 BC, Gnaeus Pompeius Magnus (Pompey the Great) dedicated the opening of the largest theater in the ancient world before its full completion.
+The full structure consisted of a large theater section, incorporating a temple, a pulpitum or stage, scaenae frons and cavea (seating) at one end, a large quadriporticus that surrounded an extensive garden and housed Pompey's collection of art and literature, and the curia itself at the opposite end from the theater.

 Built from the profits of his war campaigns, the structure was a political statement meant to raise the status of the Roman general and consul, as well as to memorialize his achievements throughout his career.

-The full structure consisted of a large theater section, incorporating a temple, a pulpitum or stage, scaenae frons and cavea (seating) at one end, a large quadriporticus that surrounded an extensive garden and housed Pompey's collection of art and literature, and the curia itself at the opposite end from the theater.
+Use as Senate House

+The construction of his own curia allowed Pompey to host Senate meetings in a space he could access.
+As he held imperium, he could not attend meetings held in the Curia Hostilia inside the city limits.
+After the Curia Hostilia burned down during the funeral of Publius Clodius Pulcher in 52 BC, the Senate needed a place to hold meetings.
+Pompey's complex was sometimes used as an alternate meeting place, even after his death in 48 BC.
+On the Ides of March in 44 BC, a meeting of the Senate was held in the curia, while gladiatorial games were being held in the theatre.
+During that meeting, Julius Caesar was assassinated in the curia at the foot of Pompey's statue.

+Aftermath of Assassination

 While the theater complex overall would stand for centuries, the curia itself would last for only about a decade.
-In 44 BC, eleven years after the structure opened, Julius Caesar was assassinated in it.
 During Augustus' rule he had the statue of Pompey in it removed – moving it to another place in Pompey's theatre complex – and later had the curia walled up.
-It was some time later converted into a latrine, according to Cassius Dio, and may be archaeologically visible as a large set of tufa blocks in the modern Area Sacra di Largo Argentina.
+It was some time later converted into a latrine, according to Cassius Dio.